The Purpose of the Wilderness Tabernacle: The Ark of the Covenant

 Testimony Tablets: Commandments

-The third of three objects that were in the ark were the tablets of the covenant otherwise known as the commandments.
+The third of three objects that were in the ark were the tablets of the covenant.

 — Exodus 25:21

-The purpose of the cover was to protect the tablets of the testimony of God's covenant terms and requirements of an eternal life with Him.
+The purpose of the cover was to protect the tablets of the testimony of God's covenant terms and requirements for life.
 John, in the book of Revelation, connects obedience to God's commands with the tree of life.

 — Revelation 22:14